saber-notes/saber/README.md

 Please see [#1 Saber progress](https://github.com/adil192/saber/discussions/1).

+## Install

+Saber is still in early stages but if you'd like to check it out, you can see the online PWA at https://saber.adil.hanney.org.
+If you'd like to run it as a native app, you can [build from source](#build) instead.

 ## Build

-Pre-built binaries will be provided when Saber is more fleshed out: for now, you can build from source.

 1. Install flutter: https://docs.flutter.dev/get-started/install
 2. Clone this project: `git clone https://github.com/adil192/saber.git`
+3. Get dependencies: `flutter pub get`
-3. Build for Linux: `flutter build linux`; Build for Android: `flutter build apk`
+4. - Build for Linux: `flutter build linux`
+   - Build for Android: `flutter build apk`
+   - Build for the web: `flutter build web`